-Numbers with a fractional part are represented by the immutable type float.
-In the case of single precision, a 32-bit float is represented by 1 bit for sign (negative being 1, positive being 0) + 23 bits for the significant digits (or mantissa) + 8 bits for the exponent.
-In case of a double precision, the mantissa will have 53 bits instead.
-Also, the exponent is usually represented using the biased notation, where you add the number 127 to the original value3.
+Numbers with a fractional part are represented by the (immutable) type float.
+When we use single precision, a 32-bit float is represented by: 1 bit for sign (negative being 1, positive being 0) + 23 bits for the significant digits (or mantissa) + 8 bits for the exponent.
+When we use double precision, the mantissa has 53 bits instead.
+Also, the exponent is usually represented using the biased notation, where you add the number 127 to the original value2.